tkilias/docker-db/README.md

 Note that all file devices (even the mapped ones) and the root directory are deleted.
 You can use `--keep-root` and `--keep-mapped-devices` in order to prevent this.

-A cluster has to be stopped before it can be deleted (even if all containers are down).
+A cluster has to be stopped before it can be deleted (even if all containers are down)!

 # Supported Docker versions

-This image is developed and tested with Docker version 1.12.x.
+`exadt` and the EXASol Docker image have been developed and tested with Docker version 1.12.x.
 It may also work with earlier versions, but that is not guaranteed.

 Please see [the Docker installation documentation](https://docs.docker.com/installation/) for details on how to upgrade your Docker daemon.